 Although it can be frustrating and aggressive, CIMT has an established track record of helping improve movement after stroke.

-Some therapists on the medical review team here at Flint Rehab (who review the very articles that you are reading) believe that individuals should feel challenged but not frustrated by their rehabilitation program, as to promote the ideal conditions for both compliance and recovery.
+Some therapists on the medical review team here at Flint Rehab believe that individuals should feel challenged but not frustrated by their rehabilitation program, which promotes the ideal conditions for both compliance and therefore recovery.

-Perhaps survivors can adapt CIMT to limit frustration while still encouraging recovery by placing an oven mitt over the non-affected hand for short intervals while going about daily activities.
+Perhaps survivors can adapt CIMT to limit frustration while still encouraging recovery by placing an oven mitt over the non-affected hand for shorter intervals during daily activities.
 This is just one example of how you can adapt various stroke recovery treatments to meet your unique needs.
-Your therapist is a great resource for tips on adjustment.
+Your therapist is a great resource for tips on personalizing your individual program.